 - Attain a C average (2.0) or better in all work attempted at UC.
 Departmental requirements may differ.
 Students are responsible for checking with the department of the major for all regulations.

 - Meet the senior residence requirement.
-(See “Academic Regulations: Senior Residence.”)
+(See “University-wide Graduation Requirements: Senior Residence.”)

 Pass/Not Pass Grading Option